Frequently Asked Questions About the iPad

 What is an iPad?

-The addition of the 7.9 inch iPad Mini changes the definition of the iPad slightly, as it is a physically smaller device (in size, thickness, and weight) but it retains all of the main functionality of the larger iPad.
-The iPad mini is the least expensive way to get into the updated world of the iPad, starting at $399.
-Still for most musicians, the 9.7 inch iPad Air is a better choice.
+The addition of the 7.9 inch iPad Mini (with Retina Display) changes the definition of the iPad slightly, as it is a physically smaller device (in size, thickness, and weight) but it retains all of the main functionality of the larger iPad.
+Still, for most musicians, the 9.7 inch iPad Air is a better choice.

 The iPad has a battery which lasts ten hours, which makes it an ideal device in the educational setting.
 On the other hand, the iPad is smaller and lighter than any notebook computer, even Apple’s own 11 inch MacBook Air.
 The iPad is built on Apple’s iOS, the same operating system that runs iPhones, iPod Touches, iPod Nanos, Apple TVs, and of course, the iPad itself. iOS is an operating system that features one task at a time, with the ability to quickly switch between apps that are loaded–this is a different approach than Windows/Mac/Linux, where multi-tasking is the way to do things.

-The iPad is currently in its fifth generation, but the second-generation (iPad 2) and original iPad Mini are also on the market.
-Right now, buy at least a 32GB iPad Air or iPad Mini with Retina Display.
-Avoid the iPad 2 or the original iPad Mini.
+The iPad is currently in its fifth generation, but the fouth-generation iPad, iPad Mini, and iPad Mini with Retina Display are also on the market.
+I would strongly suggest purchasing a device with at least 32GB of memory, and only the iPad Air or iPad Mini with Retina Display.
+Avoid the 4th Generation iPad or the original iPad Mini, as the newer iPad models have a 64 bit processor.

 What’s the big deal about an iPad?